Feeding Your Soul at the Dinner Table of the South

 We recommend the restaurants in the Uptown area,

-Where you can find everything from traditional pub fare at Todd English, to Brazilian churrasco at Texas de Brazil, traditional regional foods at The Southern, modern Mexican fare at Cantina Laredo, and more.
+Where you can find everything from traditional pub fare at Todd English, to Brazilian churrasco at Texas de Brazil, traditional regional foods at The Southern, delicious Eugene’s Hot Chicken, and MugShots Grill and Bar.

 Thus ends day three.